 - Acute business sense with the ability to tie diversity, inclusion, and belonging work back to company objectives, including making a business case for incremental investments.

-- Effective leader with a proven track record of demonstrated good judgment, innovative thought leadership, and creativity.
-Excellent writing, project lead, and presentation skills are required.
+- Strong project/program management skills with a proven track record of demonstrated good judgment, innovative thought leadership, and creativity.

 - A genuine belief in people and natural mentoring abilities with diverse individuals, ideas, and teams.